shaneholloman/plutex/memory-bank/projectBrief.md

 ## 4. Key Repositories

-- `plutus/`: The target repository for the refactored, high-standard project.
+- `plutex/`: The target repository for the refactored, high-standard project.
 - `../ai-hedge-fund/`: The source repository, used for comparison and potential feature extraction.
 - `ai-financial-agent/`: Another repository in the project root, currently out of scope for this specific task.

 ## 5. Success Criteria

-- `plutus` project adheres to defined coding standards (documented in `.clinerules`).
+- `plutex` project adheres to defined coding standards (documented in `.clinerules`).
-- Core functionality from `../ai-hedge-fund` (as deemed valuable) is present and refactored in `plutus`.
+- Core functionality from `../ai-hedge-fund` (as deemed valuable) is present and refactored in `plutex`.
 - Clear documentation exists in the Memory Bank detailing the project state, decisions, and progress.
-- The `plutus` project is runnable and demonstrates the intended agent-based trading simulation logic.
+- The `plutex` project is runnable and demonstrates the intended agent-based trading simulation logic.